bluffingo/OpenSB/README.md

 ## Questions

-### Why is Rollerguy part of this project?
-People change.

 ### Will my videos/comments on PokTube be on squareBracket?
 Nope.
 We have since decided to only import users, and not any videos and comments from PokTube.